Deliver “Delight and Passion” to people

 Not "I have to use it" but "I want to use it"

-NOMURA 's production area experience sessions have become so well established within the company that all new employees are invited to participate every year.
-However, the question of how to utilize domestic materials in actual creative endeavors remained.
+NOMURA Co.,Ltd. 's factory experience events have become so well-established within the company that all new employees participate every year.
+However, the challenge of how to actually utilize domestically produced materials in creative work remained.

-NOMURA, Ltd. designer Hirofumi Inoue felt the need to take Fairwood's activities to the next level.
+Hirofumi Inoue, a designer at NOMURA Co.,Ltd., felt the need to move Fairwood's activities to the next level.

 "I decided to get involved because I can empathize with Fairwood's activities.
 However, the only example I've seen that actually uses domestic cedar and cypress is RESET SPACE_2 within our company.
 It seems that no one has yet taken it personally.